TREYCSE/Medicine_API/README.md

-# REST_API DOCUMENTATION
+# REST_API DOCUMENTATION_

+#### PROJECT SUMMARY
+The ideal is to find a big json file of data that you can easily seed into a mongodb database, then build a REST API (with full CRUD) around that data.
 DATABASE: USASPENDING.GOV
-JSON REST_API DOCUMENTATION PLAN

-#### PROJECT SUMMARY: The ideal is to find a big json file of data that you can easily seed into a mongodb database, then build a REST API (with full CRUD) around that data.

 #### GETTING STARTED
 ##### TECHNOLOGIES